This is the multi-page printable view of this section. Click here to print.

 - All code associated with the acceptance criteria deployed to production

-Once your team has identified all criteria that a unit of work needs to be considered done, you must hold yourself accountable to your Definition of Done.
+Once your team has identified all criteria that a unit of work needs to be

 Value

-As a development team, we want to understand our team’s definition of done, so that we can ensure a unit of work is meeting the criteria acceptable for it to be delivered to our customers.
+that we can ensure a unit of work is meeting the criteria acceptable for it to

 Acceptance Criteria